redmix-run/redmix/packages/create-redmix-app/README.md

 To try the canary version, run:

 ```
-npx create-redwood-app@canary /path/to/project
+npx create-redmix-app@canary /path/to/project
 ```

-Note that this will still create a project with the latest stable version, but run the canary version of create-redwood-app, and is mainly useful for debugging this package, and not the redwood canary release.
+Note that this will still create a project with the latest stable version, but run the canary version of create-redmix-app, and is mainly useful for debugging this package, and not the redwood canary release.

 You can specify any tag or version instead of `@canary`